-- Rule 15.3: Counsel must ensure that the military judge is advised if there is a likelihood that any spectator is to be called as a witness.
-Except for alleged victims recognized by the court, spectators who may be called as witnesses should be excluded upon motion by the trial counsel or defense counsel.
-Alleged victims may only be excluded if the military judge determines by clear and convincing evidence that their testimony will be materially altered if the alleged victim heard the testimony at that hearing or proceeding. - Rule 15.4: Spectators are forbidden from disturbing the proceedings of the court-martial, using any menacing word, sign or gesture in the presence of the military judge, or demonstrating agreement or disagreement, either verbally or by non-verbal conduct (e.g. shaking or nodding of head), with testimony or other trial procedures.
+Alleged victims may only be excluded pursuant to M.R.E.
+615 if the military judge determines by clear and convincing evidence that their testimony will be materially altered if the alleged victim were to hear the testimony at that hearing or proceeding.
+The "right not to be excluded" does not include the right to listen remotely to court proceedings.
+Unless a remote viewing location is authorized by the military judge, all spectators are prohibited from listening remotely to a court-martial proceeding.

+- Rule 15.4: Spectators are forbidden from disturbing the proceedings of the court-martial, using any menacing word, sign or gesture in the presence of the military judge, or demonstrating agreement or disagreement, either verbally or by non-verbal conduct (e.g. shaking or nodding of head), with testimony or other trial procedures.
 Spectators who violate this rule may be excluded from the courtroom or, in aggravated cases, held in contempt.
-Counsel are responsible for advising their clients, their witnesses, and friends of the alleged victim, accused and counsel of the decorum required in the courtroom. - Rule 15.5: In accordance with R.C.M.
-806, courts-martial are public and shall be open subject only to those limited exceptions provided for in law and statute.
-The military judge shall make case-specific findings on the record justifying any court room closure regardless of whether there is an objection by a party.
-Supervisory counsel and support personnel may attend closed hearings to supervise and assist their counsel at the discretion of the military judge. - EJCR 15.6: Attire that displays wording or depictions intended to influence the conduct of the trial or the due administration of justice is not permitted in the courtroom or judicial spaces.
-Covers, hats, or caps shall not be worn by anyone in the courtroom unless authorized by the presiding military judge. - EJCR 15.7: Disruptive note passing, whispering, gesturing and other demonstrations and interplay between counsel and those in the gallery during the course of trial is prohibited.
+Counsel are responsible for advising their clients, their witnesses, and friends of the alleged victim, accused and counsel of the decorum required in the courtroom. - EJCR 15.5: Civilian spectators must wear appropriate civilian attire that is not disruptive or offensive, and that respects the seriousness of the proceedings.
+Attire that displays wording or depictions intended to influence the conduct of the trial or the due administration of justice is not permitted in the courtroom or judicial spaces.
+Covers, hats, or caps shall not be worn by anyone in the courtroom unless authorized by the presiding military judge. - EJCR 15.6: Disruptive note passing, whispering, gesturing and other demonstrations and interplay between counsel and those in the gallery during the course of trial is prohibited.

-EJCR 15.8: Counsel who become aware of potential media interest or presence at any phase of trial shall inform the presiding military judge as soon as possible.
+EJCR 15.7: Counsel who become aware of potential media interest or presence at any phase of trial shall inform the presiding military judge as soon as possible.
 Trial counsel will coordinate with the bailiff to ensure that no video or audio recording devices are permitted in the courtroom.
 Trial counsel shall coordinate with the cognizant Public Affairs Officer regarding any media presence and/or interest.